 On average, only 0.00001% of the ore being extracted is refined into gold.
 The remaining 99.9999% is waste, much of which is highly toxic.
 Low-quality gold ore is often mixed with sodium cyanide to dissolve gold.
 Cyanide is a highly poisonous chemical substance that destroys ecosystems if left uncontained.

+Therefore, it is important to research and find Reviews of The Best Gold IRA Companies to ensure you are investing in quality gold.
 Mining has been identified as one of the human activities that can have a negative impact on the quality of the environment.
 As a process that eliminates soil and vegetation and produces burials under waste disposal sites, mining destroys natural ecosystems.
 The biooxidation of sulfide contained in refractory gold ores improves the release of gold particles from the sulfide matrix, making gold susceptible to dissolution using leaching agents such as cyanide.
 To develop an efficient bioremediation approach for gold mine waste, a better understanding of bacterial interactions with metals in this environment is required.

 Mercury, a liquid metal, is used in artisanal and small-scale gold mining to extract gold from rocks and sediments.
 This award-winning gold processing technology from Clean Mining, part of Clean Earth Technologies, creates a new benchmark for gold mining companies and operators.
 The ore collected from gold mines is dissolved using a non-toxic reagent before the gold is recovered from the ore using polymer.
 As demand for gold remains high, gold mining must be carried out in a way that does not harm the environment.